A01750632/NLPActivities/README.md

 ### Run the main code of the tasks

 to run it just simply run the "run.py" file, that it already contains the instructions to run the code

+### Side notes

+you can change some parameters on the run.py file to try different configurations